ZhengdaoLI0602/AAE6102-Lab-GP11/README.md

 # Parameter and analysis

-# Strength and limitation of the library
+# Strengths and limitations of the library
-## Strength: Flexity, robustness, ease of use.
+## Strengths: Flexibility, robustness, ease of use.

-#